 One of your goals should be to see your Family History or Genealogy book in the national collection at the Library of Congress (LOC).
 For this, you should apply for a Preassigned Control Number from the LOC.
 You can accomplish this task online at any time; however, having the Control Number does not guarantee your book will be entered into the LOC.
 Nevertheless, it is a required step, costs no money, and can be completed at any time.
 Essentially, you will need to enter the Title and Subtitle of your book, the authors or compilers, and your contact information, including your email address.
 You will be asked to affirm that you will submit a ‘best copy’ of your book to the LOC when you have completed your printing and publishing.
 You can read more about this program here.

-The International Standard Book Number is not required for publication or for entry to any library – but it does add a certain cachet and aura of legitimacy to your work.
+An important identifier for your book, this is the global standard and is a requirement for retail sales.
+The International Standard Book Number is not required for publication nor for entry to any library – but it does add a certain cachet and aura of legitimacy to your work.
 And if you are part of a group, it does not have to be expensive.

 In the not-that-remote past, ISBNs were free.
 That is no longer the case.
 For publications in the United States, R. Bowker has the contract to sell and register ISBNs.
 If you want only one ISBN, or 1000 ISBNs, you go through the same process with Bowker: essentially, you register yourself as a Publishing Company.
 The details are at Bowker.com where you can find a triage of instructions for an Author, a Publisher, and for Retailers.
 For the purpose of this SIG, you are (or will be) a Publisher.

-When you register as a Publisher, you just decide if you want to purchase a single ISBN for $125, a package of 10 ISBNs for $295, or perhaps a package of 100 ISBNs for $500.
+When you register as a Publisher, you just decide if you want to purchase a single ISBN for $125, a package of 10 ISBNs for $295, or a package of 100 ISBNs for $575 (which is the package Copper Ave.
+Press purchased in 2018).
 As you see, the per-item price drops sharply if you are willing to purchase a larger block of numbers.
 Since there is no expiration date on the numbers, it will behoove you to obtain a larger block.
-Visit Bowker.com to learn more.
+Visit our SIG (or Bowker.com) to learn more.